andreafalletti/hyprland-/Using-hyprctl.md

-monitors - lists all the outputs with their properties workspaces - lists all workspaces with their properties clients - lists all windows with their properties activewindow - gets the active window name layers - WARNING: Crashes Hyprland often! lists all the layers
+monitors - lists all the outputs with their properties workspaces - lists all workspaces with their properties clients - lists all windows with their properties devices - lists all connected keyboards and mice activewindow - gets the active window name layers - WARNING: Crashes Hyprland often! lists all the layers
 ```